UselessMnemonic/Pak/README.md

 over the host implementation.

 ### Kotlin/JS
-Kotlin/JS is planned for the future.
+Kotlin/JS is supported with the excellent [`pako`](https://github.com/nodeca/pako) zlib implementation.
+This allows Pak to work in any JavaScript environment.